MS, PhD and PostDocs

 Conducting experimental and computational research in the real world using ASSISTments

 A postdoctoral position is available at Worcester Polytechnic Institute to do research on ASSISTments which bridges practical real-world education and scientific research on learning, being advised by Professor Neil Heffernan.
-Dr. Heffernan and Dr. Joseph Jay Williams at Harvard have been funded by the NSF to help dozens of researchers to use the E-TRIALS Testbed as a shared scientific instrument, and we want someone to be a part of that mission.
+Dr. Heffernan and his team have been funded by the NSF to help dozens of researchers to use the E-TRIALS Testbed as a shared scientific instrument, and we want someone to be a part of that mission.

 ASSISTments is a platform that combines large-scale online education (like Khan Academy & MOOCs) with technology for rigorous scientific research using randomized experiments and data mining.

 The applicant must have a PhD by the start of the position in education, psychology, computer science, information science or a related field.
 The initial appointment is for one year, renewable based on mutual interest and continued funding.
 Applications will be reviewed on a rolling basis until the position is filled.

 - Conduct a range of interdisciplinary research across education, psychology, human-computer interaction, data mining and machine learning.